RN-Akash/Channels-Streams/README.md

-# 📺 React Native Live Streaming App.
+# 📺 Live Streaming App.
 This is a React Native application that streams live with support for volume and brightness gestures, full-screen landscape video playback, and categorized filtering.

 ## 🚲 Future Enhancements (Suggestions)